North Florida hosts Swenson and Stetson

 North Florida Ospreys (6-7, 1-0 ASUN) at Stetson Hatters (6-6, 1-0 ASUN)

-The Hatters and Ospreys meet Monday for the first time in ASUN play this season.

-TOP PERFORMERS: Jalen Blackmon is scoring 10.8 points per game and averaging 1.8 rebounds for the Hatters.
-Swenson is averaging 9.8 points and 2.1 rebounds over the last 10 games for Stetson.
+TOP PERFORMERS: Wheza Panzo averages 2.7 made 3-pointers per game for the Hatters, scoring 8.5 points while shooting 53.3% from beyond the arc.
+Jalen Blackmon is shooting 36.0% and averaging 10.8 points over the last 10 games for Stetson.

-Jarius Hicklen is shooting 40.4% and averaging 14.6 points for the Ospreys.
-Jose Placer is averaging 1.7 made 3-pointers over the last 10 games for North Florida.
+Jarius Hicklen averages 3.1 made 3-pointers per game for the Ospreys, scoring 14.6 points while shooting 39.2% from beyond the arc.
+Carter Hendricksen is shooting 38.5% and averaging 14.2 points over the past 10 games for North Florida.

 LAST 10 GAMES: Hatters: 4-6, averaging 75.4 points, 32.0 rebounds, 14.3 assists, 6.7 steals and 3.8 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 72.3 points per game.